 I know, I know.
 LinkedIn is a boring, stuffy site.
 A real snoozefest.
-Before you click away from this post, though, let me tell you why I love LinkedIn.
+Before you click away from this post, though, let me tell you why I love LinkedIn for entrepreneurs.

 Since leaving my 9-to-5 job in 2005, I’ve been running a profitable, sustainable business as a creative.
 As you know, that’s not easy to do.
 And you know what’s been the No. 1 reason for my success?
 For helping me find high-paying clients with very little effort?
 LinkedIn.